 Project Name Location of Project

-HVAC Repairs Various
+HVAC repairs Various

 Electrical, fire alarm, and EMS upgrades Various

 Upgrade internet infrastructure Various

 Accesibility upgrades Various

 Safety and security upgrades Various

 Modernization of facilities Various

-P. Robert Wilkinson, CPA Brian K. Hadley, CPA
+P. Robert Wilkinson, CPA Brian K. Hadley, CPA Aubrey W. Mann, CPA Kevin A. Sproul, CPA

-Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards
+Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards

-Governing Board Members and Citizens' Bond Oversight Committee National School District National City, California
+Governing Board Members and Citizens' Oversight Committee National School District National City, California

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Proposition 39 Measure N Building Fund (21) of National School District, which comprise the balance sheet as of June 30, 2019, and the related statements of revenues, expenditures, and changes in fund balance for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated March 9, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Proposition 39 Measure N Building Fund (21) of National School District, which comprise the balance sheet as of June 30, 2018, and the related statement of revenues, expenditures, and changes in fund balance for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated February 18, 2019.